2026 Medicare IRMAA Brackets, Premiums, and Planning Guide for Federal Retirees

 Why IRMAA Matters for Federal Retirees

-Federal retirees are uniquely exposed to IRMAA because they typically draw income from multiple sources simultaneously FERS or CSRS annuities, TSP withdrawals, Social Security benefits, and often additional investment income.
-Each of these income streams feeds directly into MAGI, which determines whether you pay an IRMAA surcharge.
+Federal retirees are uniquely exposed to IRMAA because they often draw income from multiple sources at the same time FERS or CSRS annuities, TSP withdrawals, Social Security benefits, and investment income.
+Each of these feeds into MAGI, which determines your placement within the IRMAA brackets.

-The combination of a lifetime federal pension and required minimum distributions from the TSP is often enough to push retirees into higher IRMAA bands even if they never considered themselves high-income earners.
-This means an otherwise ordinary retirement income strategy can unexpectedly trigger hundreds or even thousands in additional Medicare costs annually.
+For many retirees, the combination of a federal pension and required minimum distributions (RMDs) from the TSP is enough to push them into higher IRMAA brackets, even if they don’t consider themselves high-income earners.
+This can result in hundreds or even thousands of dollars in additional Medicare costs annually.

 Also read - opm disability retirement